MacdonaldRobinson/FlexDotnetCMS/README.md

 - Ability to Add / Edit / Delete Glossary terms.
 - Ability to Create, Edit, Delete/Recover, Permanently Delete, Hide/Show, Duplicate and Publish/unpublish pages
 - Ability to create Protected Pages ( Only logged in users, in the frontend can access these pages )
-- Ability to add new languages to each page with ease.
-You have the ability to define as many languages as you like, you can then simply browse to a page and then switch the language and save and publish and your done, you have now created a new language version of the page.
-- You have control over caching of pages.
-If you have set all pages to cache, the first time a visitor visits the page, it will generate a file system cache for that page and the next time the request will load from cache, drasticly speeding up performance.
-- Attempts to Load from cache if there is an error connecting to the database.
-If you have the page cached and there is an error connecting to the database, the system will attempt to load that page from cache if it exists.
 - Ability to clear all cache
 - Ability to search for a page based on any field value in the backend for quick access
 - You can view the email logs from the CMS ( provided the emails were sent using the system its self )